-on placement at UmPhafa' The kitchen is fully supplied with cooking facilities and residents are encouraged to plan and cook main meals together.
-Three good meals a day are covered by the placement cost and all interns and researchers compile a weekly although it is the responsibility of all residents at Sully to keep the kitchen clean and tidy after main meals and at weekends.
+The kitchen is fully supplied with cooking facilities and residents are encouraged to plan and cook main meals together.
+Three good meals a day are covered by the placement cost and all interns and researchers compile a weekly shopping list themselves.
+A housekeeping and laundry service is provided although it is the responsibility of all residents at Sully to keep the kitchen clean and tidy after main meals and at weekends.